Tesla reports record profits, confirms long-term outlook

 The EV giant, which startled investors earlier this month by announcing vehicle price cuts in the United States and Europe, acknowledged challenges such as rising interest rates and an "uncertain macroeconomic environment."

-Tesla's response includes "accelerating our cost reduction roadmap and driving towards higher production rates," the company said in its earnings release.
+Tesla said it was accelerating its "cost reduction roadmap," while working to ramp up production.

-"In any scenario, we are prepared for short-term uncertainty," said Tesla, while adding that its "relentless cost control and cost innovation" positions it to navigate the year 2023 better than rivals.
+"In any scenario, we are prepared for short-term uncertainty," said Tesla, while adding that its "relentless cost control and cost innovation" will allow it to navigate 2023 better than rivals.

+The recent US and European price cuts -- which followed similar actions last year in China -- have prompted debate among analysts on whether they are a sign of weakness, or a shrewd tactic to increase market share.

+Musk touted the move in a conference call Wednesday, saying Tesla has seen increased orders since it was announced.

+"Price really matters," the billionaire said.
+"These price changes really make a difference for the average consumer."

-The company has described its long-term buildup as seeking to chalk up production growth of 50 percent per year, with some years faster and some years slower.
+The company has described its long-term plan as seeking to chalk up production growth of 50 percent per year, on average.

-Tesla employed similar language in its earnings release Wednesday, but said it would reach 1.8 million vehicles in 2023, about 31 percent above the 2022 production of around 1.4 million vehicles and 37 percent above the 2022 deliveries of 1.3 million.
+Tesla's earnings report Wednesday reasserted that long-term forecast, but said it would likely only produce 1.8 million vehicles in 2023, about 31 percent above the 2022 production.

-However, Tesla said the 2023 projection of 1.8 million vehicles as "ahead of its long-term" target, raising questions about the figure.
+It also predicted a 37 percent growth in deliveries, at 1.3 million.

 Musk's $44 billion acquisition of Twitter was just one of the myriad controversies surrounding the unpredictable billionaire.

+But he defended the deal on Wednesday, saying his large Twitter following "speaks for itself" and benefits Tesla.

-The Tesla chief has been in court this week addressing another thorny matter, a lawsuit filed by investors who argue that Musk's statements in 2018 about potentially taking Tesla private were fraudulent and responsible for their losses.
+Musk has been in court this week addressing another thorny matter: a lawsuit filed by investors who argue that Musk's statements in 2018 about potentially taking Tesla private were fraudulent and responsible for their losses.

-Musk testified this week that a tweet about taking Tesla private at $420 a share was no joke and that Saudi Arabia's sovereign wealth fund was serious about helping him do it.
+Musk testified that a tweet about taking Tesla private at $420 a share was no joke and that Saudi Arabia's sovereign wealth fund was serious about helping him do it.

 © 2023 AFP